HamzaBms/ZAP_K8S_Integration/README.md

 ⚙️ Deployment
-  - OWASP ZAP is deployed as a Kubernetes Job via SecureCodeBox A GitLab CI/CD pipeline runs the scan after each code change Scan results are stored in a CI/CD report
+  - OWASP ZAP is deployed as a Kubernetes Job via SecureCodeBox A GitLab CI/CD pipeline runs the scan after each code change Scan results are sent automatically via mail.

 📜 Files in This Repository
   - .gitlab-ci.yml → GitLab CI/CD pipeline configuration